-I have a magical, mom-life-changing toddler activity.
+I have a magical, mom-life-changing activity.
 An activity so amazing you need to make it today.
-This toddler activity not only lets you sit on the couch with your feet up but wears your toddler out.
+This alphabet activity not only lets you sit on the couch with your feet up but wears your child out.

 RELATED: Love ABC activities as much as I do?
 Check out my alphabet activities list.

-You need this alphabet find activity in your life.
+You need this alphabet activity in your life

-Ever tried to feed a baby with a toddler around?
+Ever tried to feed a baby with a big kid around?

 Ever just needed a minute to sit and drink your coffee without having to microwave it first?